gretaegan/aviation-glossary/README.md

 - Media.
 Images were taken from: reference here

+-W3Schools.
+The code for my scroll to the top button was referenced from their tutorial.

+- Geeksforgeeks.org.
+The code to fade in the hero image small text was referenced from their tutorial.

 - Content.
 Content from the gallery was taken from Skybrary.aero and my own knowledge from flight school.